emazzotta/showip/README.md

 # ShowIP

-A "as simple as it gets" script to determine your machine's internal and external ip address An internet connection is needed, to determine the external ip address (duh).
+A simple script to determine your machine's internal and external IP address.

+An internet connection is needed, to determine the external ip address (duh).

 ## Usage